-The President works with the President-Elect in appointing members of standing committees as required by the Constitution and Bylaws of the Society.
+The President works with the President-Elect and the just elected President-electin appointing members of standing committees as required by the Constitution and Bylaws of the Society.

 All committees should be appointed prior to the Annual Meeting at which the President-Elect becomes the President.